Death Note: Soundtracks

-Live-action films
+Live action films

-Death Note was adapted into a series of live-action films in 2006.
+Death Note was adapted into a series of live action films in 2006.
 The first two films were directed by Shusuke Kaneko and the third was directed by Hideo Nakata and produced by Nippon Television, CG production of all three films were done by Digital Frontier and distributed by Warner Bros.
 Pictures Japan.
 The first film, simply titled Death Note, premiered in Japan on June 17, 2006, and topped the Japanese box office for two weeks, pushing The Da Vinci Code into second place.
 The first film briefly played in certain North American theaters on May 20–21, 2008.
 The film was broadcast in Canadian theaters for one night only on September 15, 2008.
 The DVD was released on September 16, 2008, one day after the Canadian showing.
 The sequel, Death Note 2: The Last Name, premiered in Japan on November 3, 2006.
 It was featured in U.S. theaters in October 2008.

 A spin-off from the films named L: Change the World was released in Japan on February 9, 2008.
 It is focused on the final 23 days of L's life, as he solves one final case involving a bio-terrorist group.
 Two dubbed versions of the film were shown in the United States on April 29 and 30, 2009.
 In August 2016, a three-part miniseries entitled Death Note: New Generation was announced as a part of the Death Note live-action film series and aired in September.
 It bridges the 10-year gap between the previous films and the then-upcoming 2016 film.
 A fourth Japanese Death Note film was released in 2016 and featured a cyber-terrorism setting with the inclusion of six Death Notes brought into the human world.
 An American adaptation was released on Netflix on August 25, 2017.
 The film was directed by Adam Wingard and was written by Charles Parlapanides, Vlas Parlapanides, and Jeremy Slater.
 It starred Nat Wolff, Lakeith Stanfield, Margaret Qualley, Shea Whigham, Paul Nakauchi, Jason Liles, and Willem Dafoe.
-It was rated by many negatively after its release, and ranked low on Rotten Tomatoes.
 A sequel film is reportedly in the works.

-Live-action series
+Live action series

-In April 2015, it was announced that a live-action television series based on Death Note manga would begin airing from July 2015 on NTV.
+In April 2015, it was announced that a live action television series based on Death Note manga would begin airing from July 2015 on Nippon TV.
 Masataka Kubota stars as Light Yagami and Kento Yamazaki as L in the series.

-In July 2022, it was announced that the Duffer Brothers are producing a new live-action series adaptation for Netflix.
-In October 2022, it was announced that Halia Abdel-Meguid would write and executive produce the series.
+In July 2022, it was announced that the Duffer Brothers recently founded Upside Down Pictures production company would be producing a new live-action series adaptation for Netflix.
+In October 2022, it was announced that Halia Abdel-Meguid was brought on to write and executive produce the series.